smlhelp/book/src/concepts/curry.md

-One thing that we note is that almost all of the work that we expended in computing `contrived 4 2` and `contrived 4 5` was in evaluating `horribl_computation 4`.
+One thing that we note is that almost all of the work that we expended in computing `contrived 4 2` and `contrived 4 5` was in evaluating `horrible_computation 4`.
 This computation took us 3 years, but we repeated it twice!
 In both of queries we made, we had to compute the exact same thing, which led to major inefficiencies.
 The rest of the work of `contrived` was negligible compared to the overhead of `horrible_computation`.
 It seems that we should be